 Accommodation at Dingboche

 Dingboche is another major trekking stop during the EBC Trek.
 Almost every trekker stays at Dingboche for one extra day for acclimatization purposes.
-The village is more significant than Tengboche and consists of a dozen lodges and teahouses with basic accommodation facilities.
+The village is more significant than Tengboche, consisting of a dozen lodges and teahouses with basic accommodation facilities.
 You can also find a handful of shops, a bakery, and even an internet cafe.

 Accommodation at Lobuche

-On the trail of EBC, Lobuche is the place where you’ll find several basic teahouses.
+On the EBC trail, Lobuche is where you’ll find several basic teahouses.
 The teahouse is comfortable and cozy.
 The teahouse provides a pillow and blankets in the room.
 So, don’t expect anything more.

 Accommodation at Gorakshep